venkatabhinavgale/reskin-enercare/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 = Integration =

-GTM4WP integrates with several popular plugins.
+Google Tag Manager for WordPress integrates with several popular plugins.
 More integration to come!

 * Contact Form 7: fire an event when a Contact Form 7 form was submitted with any result (mail sent, mail failed, spam detected, invalid input)
 * WooCommerce: